Cullen Baker: American Civil War and after

 On June 1, 1867, having returned to Cass County, Baker entered the Rowden general store where he found the store kept by Mrs. Rowden, after which he simply helped himself to whatever he wanted and left without paying.
 When the store's owner, John Rowden, discovered this he armed himself with a shotgun and rode out to Baker's house.
 He demanded that Baker pay him, to which Baker replied that he would come back to the store in a few days with the money.
 On June 5, 1867, Baker returned, but instead of paying his debt stood in front of the store yelling for Mr. Rowden to come out and face him.
 Rowden armed himself with a shotgun and stepped out only to be shot in the chest and killed by Baker.
 Baker fled back into Arkansas, and a few days later he was confronted by a U.S. Army sergeant and one private as he boarded a ferry.
 When he was accused of being Cullen Baker, after having told them his name was Johnson, Baker went for his gun, as did the sergeant.
-Baker shot the sergeant four times, killing him, with the private fleeing on horseback and reporting the murder to a Captain Kirkham.
+Baker shot the sergeant four times, killing him, with the private fleeing on horseback and reporting the murder to Captain Kirkham.
 Following this murder, Baker was pursued relentlessly by U.S. forces in the area.

 While in New Boston, Texas, on July 25, 1867, Baker became involved in an argument with several U.S. Army soldiers.
 A shootout ensued and Baker was shot in the arm, though he killed Private Albert E. Titus of the U.S. 20th Infantry Regiment.
 This resulted in a $1,000 reward being placed on Baker for his capture or death.

 He returned to Arkansas, and while in a saloon in Brightstar he agreed to join a mob intending to raid the farm of a local farmer named Howell Smith.
 Smith had hired several recently freed slaves, which was considered inappropriate by much of the local population.
 During the raid, one of Smith's daughters was stabbed and another clubbed, and a black man was shot and killed.
 Smith resisted and a shootout ensued, resulting in several mob members being wounded, including Baker being shot in the leg.